|

 After such an analysis, it is appropriate to ask how these pitfalls can be avoided.
 The previous examples are not exceptions.
 They are common situations, and experience in the field shows that the loads being lifted and circumstances described above are often underestimated.
 But rest assured: there are solutions!

-Solution 2 – using remote controls in “master/slave” mode: a protection
+Solution 2 – Interconnection of controls : using remote controls in “master/slave” mode, a protection

 An optimal solution is to use remote controls in master/slave mode.
 When the main (master) transmitter is activated, the hoists automatically switch to tandem mode, i.e. they are operated simultaneously by a single transmitter.
 This also has the effect of deactivating the other “slave” transmitters.
 This means that hoists can be operated in tandem with a high level of safety.

-Solution 3 – tandem-suitable technologies for synchronized operation
+Solution 3 – Synchronization : Technologies adapted for tandem operation

 Another option is the load display.
 This will indicate the actual weight lifted by each device to detect any overloading.
-Although this accessory will only provide information on the actual weight, it will at the very least raise operators’ awareness.
+Although this accessory only indicates the actual weight, it still helps raise operator awareness of any potential load imbalance.

 And as a final option, warning lights can be a welcome addition to safety in this type of operation.
 What are warning lights?
 These are lights installed under each piece of equipment, which light up to indicate which overhead cranes or hoists are in operation (not to be confused with a flashing beacon, which lights up when a piece of equipment moves).